 You know that you should use a unique, strong password for each of your individual logins, but how are you supposed to remember hundreds of separate logins for all your email, social media, shopping, games, and bank accounts?
 This is where a password manager comes in.

-The best password managers will store all your login credentials in one secure location, which is accessible with a master password, eliminating the need to remember a bunch of different login details.
+The best password managers (opens in new tab) will store all your login credentials in one secure location, which is accessible with a master password, eliminating the need to remember a bunch of different login details.
+This becomes even more imperative when considering the best password managers for business (opens in new tab), as you can administer logins and passwords from multiple users across your company.

 LastPass: Plans and pricing